 There are various eye diseases and conditions (high degenerative myopia, shallow anterior chamber, glaucoma, cataract, recurrent anterior and posterior ocular inflammations, burns consequences, ocular surface disease such as dry eye and all palpebral anomalies), and in particular affecting the cornea (keratitis, corneal ectasia, keratoconus, keratoglobus, endothelial dystrophy), that can condition or even compromise the progression of the refractive error after surgery, making the result unpredictable.
 For this reason, the possibility of surgery must be carefully assessed in person

 8. “The cornea is the structure that will be thinned by the surgery, therefore it must have a thickness which is appropriate to the extent of the error to be corrected and to the diameter of the optical area to be treated, which is necessary to ensure complete coverage of the pupil even in poor lighting conditions”

 9. After surgery (PRK, lasik, lasek) “the patient is required to apply with extreme care the prescribed eye drop medications, and according to the indicated modalities”.
 In fact “negligence in following the postoperative therapy and in undergoing specialist check-ups can affect the final refractive result and cause complications”.

 WHAT ARE THE MAIN COMPLICATIONS OF EXCIMER LASER SURGERY?

-According to the Italian Society of Ophthalmology (as written in the informed consent approved in 2011) the possible complications/problems are:
+According to the Italian Society of Ophthalmology (as written in the informed consent approved in Italy in 2011) the possible complications/problems are: